The Freedom of Information Act (FOIA) and Access to VDOE Information

 In accordance with § 2.2-3704 of the Code of Virginia, a public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
 Prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of the supplying of the requested records as set forth in subsection F of § 2.2-3704 of the Code.

 - You may have to pay for the records that you request from VDOE.
 The Virginia FOIA allows us to charge for the actual costs of responding to FOIA requests.
-Actual charges could include items such as staff time spent searching for the requested records, reviewing records, redacting records, copying costs, or any other costs directly related to supplying the requested records.
-It cannot include general overhead costs.
+VDOE policy provides that a $25.00 per hour fee shall be assessed for staff time to search, review, and redact records, or any other costs directly related to supplying the requested records respond to FOIA requests, and waives the first $25.00 of charges.

 - If we estimate that it will cost more than $200 to respond to your request, we may require you to pay a deposit before proceeding with your request.